Last October during mid-term break, I decided to take the kids on a road trip to Portugal. The Algarve is just a few hours away.

 Three days intro was enough.
 But, all and all, it was fun!
-Our Instructor, Ollie, was an awesome Welsh guy who took great care of the boys.
+Our Instructor, Ollie, was an awesome Welsh guy who took great care of the boys and tolerated me.
 He was safety oriented and super fun.

 Learning to surf at any age is hard.
 Learning in your 40s….is humbling.
 I felt like an over stuffed sausage in my wet suit, but I’m at least old enough not to care.

 The boys loved it and did great.
 Mom needs some work!